 (For more on the origins of Saar’s Topsy-inspired body of work, check out Saar’s 8-minute video at bottom of this post.)

 “Saar revisions Topsy as a grown woman,” writes Carlos.
 “Fully aware of who she is and in control of her destiny.
 She sits erect, as if on a throne, like a powerful priestess.”

 As I stood mesmerized in front of Saar’s work about Topsy I was reminded that disrupting, revising, or re-writing classic literature is a superpower artists and writers can wield to help humanity, to give voice to those rendered voiceless by dominant cultural norms.

 Saar transformed a damaging stereotype into a healing archetype; one that viewers were drawn to and inspired by.

-She made me remember we creatives have the ability (and perhaps the duty) to change the way a story ends.
+She made me remember we creatives have the ability (and perhaps the duty) to change how a story ends.

 “Our job is not to deny the story, but to defy the ending — to rise strong, recognize our story, and rumble with the truth until we get to a place where we think, YES.
 This is what happened.
 This is my truth.
 And I will choose how the story ends.” — Brene Brown

 What stories do you know all know too well from your own culture, gender, or personal experience that need rescripting?

 How would changing something in that story help others?
 Who would they be?